Labirintami/doc/docs/window/api/window_left_config.md

 title: left
 ---

-@short:
-the left coordinate of a window position
+@short: the left coordinate of a window position

-@type: number
+@signature: left?: number;

 @example:
 var dhxWindow = new dhx.Window({